 The Judicial Resources Committee of the United States Judicial Conference and Just The Beginning – A Pipeline Organization are pleased to announce the eighth annual Summer Judicial Internship Diversity Project (“Project”) for Summer 2020.

 The Project’s goal is to provide summer judicial internships for diverse law students from communities underrepresented in the legal community.
 Operating nationally since 2011, the JRC-JTB Project has placed nearly 490 law students in successful internships to date.
 Over 100 judges have participated in our efforts and look to the JRC-JTB Project for summer internship candidates.

+The JRC-JTB Project is national in scope and will place law students as judicial interns in federal appellate, district, bankruptcy, magistrate and select state appellate judges’ chambers across the country.
 Interns will have the opportunity to draft bench memoranda, judicial orders, and opinions on a variety of substantive matters, including motions to dismiss, motions for summary judgment, magistrate judge reports, and habeas corpus petitions.
-Applicants should possess strong research and writing skills and be prepared to handle the rigors of working in a court.
+Applicants should possess strong research and writing skills and be prepared to handle the rigors of working in judge’s chambers.

 To receive email updates on the Summer Judicial Internship Diversity Project, please sign-up for our newsletter here.